red to blue background

 Kris Morris, PhD

-Kris Morris, PhD is a Clinical Psychologist who has a Private Practice in Washington, DC.
+Dr. Kris Morris is a Clinical Psychologist who has a Private Practice in Washington, DC.
 Dr. Morris became a Cognitive Processing Therapy (CPT) provider in 2006, during her internship at the National Center of PTSD in White River Junction, Vermont.
 Dr. Morris became a National CPT Trainer in 2010 during her time as a psychologist in Trauma Services at the Washington DC VA Medical Center.
 She is also the Site Principal Investigator for a Department of Defense, grant funded, Randomized Control Trial evaluating the effectiveness of Massed CPT.
 Her office is located in the heart of Dupont Circle.

-Kris Morris
+Dr. Kris Morris

 Melissa Peskin, PhD